duhdugg/preaction-cms/README.md

 Preaction CMS is a barebones Content Management System built on top of simple JavaScript libraries.
 It is intended to be friendly to users, administrators, and developers.

-**This is currently under heavy development in preparation for the v3 Beta release.** [View the project board here](https://github.com/duhdugg/preaction-cms/projects/1).
+:construction: **This is currently under heavy development in preparation for the v3 Beta release.** [View the project board here](https://github.com/duhdugg/preaction-cms/projects/1). :construction:

 ### Running